Surface Finishes – What Is Best For Your Part?

 Second.
 What material is it being manufactured from?

 And third.
 What is its end use application?

 We are going to deal with number two in this list and deal with some of the practicalities that you should be aware of before you begin your design.

 Let’s start with plastics as the most common injection moulded material.

 There are of course hundreds of thermoplastic resins that are flexible, strong and can give you fine cosmetic finishes.

 The finish will depend on the mould.
-Aluminum moulds are produced using three axes milling and they are easily hand polished or textured to any one of seven different finishes for anything from a non-cosmetic or textured surface to a high gloss polish.
+Aluminium moulds are produced using three axes milling and they are easily hand polished or textured to any one of seven different finishes for anything from a non-cosmetic or textured surface to a high gloss polish.